Video Editing, Part III

 Any time a new camera angle exceeds 180-degrees you will have crossed the line -- the action axis -- and the action will be reversed.

 This is hard to fix during editing, although some of the techniques we've outlined can help.

 Football fans know that action on the field is reversed when the director cuts to a camera across the field.
-For this reason it's never done in following a play -- only later during a replay.
+For this reason it's never done in following a play -- only later during a possible replay.

 And then it's only justified (generally with an explanation) if that camera position reveals something that the other cameras didn't clearly catch.

 When something is being covered live, this type of reversal of action is immediately obvious.
 The problem can be much less obvious when actors must be shot from different angles during single-camera, film-style production.

 Let's say you want a close-up of the man at the left of this photo.